nvidia-riva/tutorials/deploy-aks.md

     kubectl get nodes "-o=custom-columns=NAME:.metadata.name,GPU:.status.allocatable.nvidia\.com/gpu"
     ```

 4. Ensure you are in a working directory with `riva-api` as a subdirectory, then install the Riva Helm chart.
+You can explicitly override variables from the `values.yaml` file, such as the `modelRepoGenerator.modelDeployKey` settings.

     ```bash
     helm install riva-api riva-api/ \